logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/picture-handling/check-picture.md

 In this dialog box, we can again observe the test picture.
 We also have the option of either comparing it with the test question, or against the existing baseline picture \(or pictures\), which can be observed by clicking the **Baseline** subtab.
 Our options are now:

--   **Fail**: Report this check as having Failed. \(That is, the image under test is not one that the AUT was expected to display, nor should have displayed, at the time of execution of this check picture action.\)
+-   Fail: Report this check as having Failed. \(That is, the image under test is not one that the AUT was expected to display, nor should have displayed, at the time of execution of this check picture action.\)
 -   **Pass, this is the new baseline**: Report this check as Passed, remove all existing baseline images, and save the test image as the baseline.

     {{<warning>}} If the current picture check has multiple baseline pictures, this option removes all of them.